-While what constitutes unreasonable behaviour is subjective and rather broad.
-Such behaviour can be an act, or a failure to act, active or passive.
-What is essential that you cannot be reasonably expected to continue living with your spouse as a result of your spouse’s behaviour.
+While what constitutes unreasonable behavior is subjective and rather broad.
+Such behavior can be an act, or a failure to act, active or passive.
+What is essential that you cannot be reasonably expected to continue living with your spouse as a result of your spouse’s behavior.

 In addition, should the court determine that your spouse has acted unreasonably, it does not necessarily follow that your spouse is guilty of any misconduct.
 What the court determines during the divorce proceedings only concerns whether or not the divorce should be granted.

-While what constitutes unreasonable behaviour is subjective, some examples may include (but are not limited to):
+While what constitutes unreasonable behavior is subjective, some examples may include (but are not limited to):

-Given that there are no hard and fast rules as to what would constitute “unreasonable behaviour”, should you wish to obtain a divorce founded on your spouse’s unreasonable behaviour, you may wish to engage an experienced lawyer who can advise you on your divorce.
+Given that there are no hard and fast rules as to what would constitute “unreasonable behavior”, should you wish to obtain a divorce founded on your spouse’s unreasonable behavior, you may wish to engage an experienced lawyer who can advise you on your divorce.